 - Slice and Enjoy!

-Gram’s Banana Bread is sure to make you’re family just as happy as it makes ours!
+Grandma’s Banana Bread Recipe is sure to make you’re family just as happy as it makes ours!

 We love creating recipes and sharing our adventures with you, so if you can do us a huge favor it’d really support us!
 It’s easier to stay motivated to share our best with you when we hear from you!
 We adore our readers and it really makes our day to get comments, social tags/shares, or pins that you save for later to share with your family and friends.

 We SEE you and we do our very best to respond to all the love!
 It also amps up our mo-jo so we get lots of awesome things done around here.
 Please reach out if you have questions or comments via our email: firstname.lastname@example.org.
 We’re excited to see you again soon!

 Thanks for sharing in the CWR blog-love!

 Ruthie & Madeliene